edgelesssys/contrast/docs/docs/howto/hardening.md

 Another type of dynamic content are persistent volumes.
 Any volumes mounted to the pod need to be scrutinized, and sensitive data must not be written to unprotected volumes.
 Ideally, a volume is mounted as a raw block device and authenticated encryption is added within the confidential container.

+This is also the approach taken by the [secure image store](./secure-image-store.md) feature, which stores image layers outside of memory by setting up encryption and integrity protection on a raw block device.
+Nevertheless, this weakens the overall security posture compared to storing images entirely in memory.
+To pull images into memory instead, disable the image store feature.
+For further details, refer to the linked documentation section.

 [`docker pull` documentation]: https://docs.docker.com/reference/cli/docker/image/pull/#pull-an-image-by-digest-immutable-identifier
 [downward API]: https://kubernetes.io/docs/concepts/workloads/pods/downward-api/